Biomarkers for Gastrointestinal Diseases

 Introducing non-invasive biomarkers for gastrointestinal disease

-An extensive and rapidly growing body of evidence suggests that volatile organic compounds (VOCs) have great potential as biomarkers with potential to become a valuable compontent of rapid and reliable differential diagnosis of gastrointestinal diseases.
+An extensive and rapidly growing body of evidence suggests that volatile organic compounds (VOCs) have great potential as biomarkers with potential to become a valuable component of rapid and reliable differential diagnosis of gastrointestinal diseases.
 VOCs include a wide variety of small organic molecules that vaporize into the air at standard temperatures.
 They have a range of origins (including perfumes, paints, cleaning products, pollution etc.), yet some are the result of biological processes and are associated with key metabolic pathways, including respiration, and the digestion and absorption of food.
 Collecting and studying these VOCs can provide valuable insights into metabolic and disease processes.

 Sources of biomarkers in breath